 Bad alternator work in such a way that it pumps more Voltage than is really needed leading to overcharging.

 One more thing, before replacing a battery, always consult the owner’s manual or ask your mechanic what kind of battery type to buy for a replacement.
 Not all batteries are the same.
-But most of the car batteries are heavy for sure, this should not confuse you.
+But most of the car battery types are heavy for sure, this shouldn’t confuse you.

 If you choose a battery brand that does not meet car manufacturing specs, it can lead to overcharging, although an alternator is good.
-So, does a car battery brand matters, for real?
+So, you should always invest in a good car battery brands, for sure.

 Do not use any electronics inside your car when starting the engine, here’s why